Alex Kirilloff Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.42 team ERA ranks 19th among all MLB pitching staffs.
+- The Red Sox have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- Red Sox pitchers combine to rank 21st in baseball in home runs allowed (86 total, 1.2 per game).
+- Red Sox pitchers combine to rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).

-- Paxton makes the start for the Red Sox, his seventh of the season.
-He is 2-1 with a 3.09 ERA and 44 strikeouts in 32 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his sixth of the season.
+He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.

-- His most recent appearance was on Monday against the Colorado Rockies, when the left-hander tossed six innings, surrendering no earned runs while giving up four hits.
+- The right-hander's most recent appearance came on Tuesday against the Colorado Rockies, when he went four innings, surrendering four earned runs while allowing five hits.

-- The 34-year-old has a 3.09 ERA and 12.4 strikeouts per nine innings across six games this season, while giving up a batting average of .221 to his opponents.
+- The 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.